bopopescu/fuzzybritches/README.md

 2. Install "from zip file" in Kodi as you would any other downloaded addon.

 3. After the repo is installed, install the addon(s) of your choosing from the Fuzzy Britches Repo.
+If you would like to try PSMC, just install the PSMC repo from the Fuzzy Britches repo.

 Discontinued Addons<BR>
 • <B>Fuzzy Britches v2</B> (Exodus type). (***Discontinued support**) <BR>